megvii-research/HDR-Transformer/README.md

 <sup>1</sup>Megvii Technology, <sup>2</sup>Noah’s Ark Lab, Huawei Technologies, <sup>3</sup>University of Electronic Science and Technology of China

-This is the official MegEngine implementation of our ECCV2022 paper: *Ghost-free High Dynamic Range Imaging with Context-aware Transformer* ([HDR-Transformer]()).
+This is the official MegEngine implementation of our ECCV2022 paper: *Ghost-free High Dynamic Range Imaging with Context-aware Transformer* ([HDR-Transformer](https://arxiv.org/abs/2208.05114)).
 The PyTorch version is coming soon.

 ## News
+* **2022.08.11** The arXiv version of our paper is now available.
 * **2022.07.19** The source code is now available.
 * **2022.07.04** Our paper has been accepted by ECCV 2022.